 Section 1—Fiscal Year

-The fiscal year of the Society shall be set by the Board.
+The fiscal year of the Society shall be the calendar year.

 Section 2—Fiscal Authority

 The Board may receive by devise, bequest, donation, or otherwise, either real or personal property or both, and hold the same absolutely or in trust, and invest, reinvest, and manage the same, and apply said property and the income arising therefrom to the purposes of the Society except where restricted by these Bylaws.

 The Board may establish and maintain designated funds as set forth in Board policy.